datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET class by handle.md

 # GET /domains/{domHdl}/classes/{classHdl}

 ## Description
-Retrieves the class specified by the class handle from the Domain/Class Library specified.
+Retrieves the class specified by the class handle from the Class Library/Domain specified.

 ## Required Capabilities
 * CanUseAPI